 About Lisa Dearden: Lisa had a 20+ year career in sales, management, marketing and training before one too many car accidents left her nearly disabled.
 While in recovery, Lisa and her husband moved to Goochland County where they purchased a mini-farm.
 The farm had about 25 fruit trees and some established raised beds.
 Following her interest in that land, she pursued her degree in Horticulture with a focus on sustainable agriculture and became very involved in the local foods movement.

 Lisa and her husband, James, raise much of their own food including vegetables, fruits, berries and herbs, which they grow using sustainable principles.
-Their farm includes a flock of heritage breed chickens, two dairy goats, rabbits, a herd of about a dozen alpacas and two llamas.
+Their farm includes a flock of heritage breed chickens, two dairy goats, rabbits, and a herd of about a dozen alpacas.

-As owner and manager of Chiknegg Productions (an incubator kitchen for food entrepreneurs), and now Executive Director of Chiknegg’s non-profit “wing”, RVAg, Inc., Lisa intends to carry on in her passion for educating folks about the benefits of Sustainable Agriculture & Food – growing, selling, cooking, preserving, eating & celebrating local food and our food system!
+As owner and manager of Chiknegg Productions (an incubator kitchen for food entrepreneurs), and now Executive Director of RVAg, Lisa intends to carry on in her passion for educating folks about the benefits of Sustainable Agriculture & Food – growing, selling, cooking, preserving, eating & celebrating local food and our food system!